 - Equity -DHS works to reduce disparities and ensure fairness, compassion, and social justice

-Sonoma is a general law county, governed by a five-member Board of Supervisors.
-The Board is fully committed to a mission and vision that values high quality services to support and enrich the community, strong leadership, engaged citizen participation, transparency and accuracy in information, and efficient and fiscally sustainable government.
+The County of Sonoma is a general law county, governed by a five-member Board of Supervisors.
+The Board is fully committed to a mission and vision which value high quality services that support and enrich the community, strong leadership, engaged citizen participation, transparency and accuracy in information, and efficient and fiscally sustainable government.
 The County Administrator leads a team of dedicated department heads who work collaboratively to address and strategically prepare for County initiatives and challenges.
-Sonoma County encompasses 1,600 square miles and is home to approximately 500,000 residents.
-The County has 28 departments, agencies, and special districts, and employs over 4,000 regular employees with an annual budget of approximately $1.6 billion for fiscal year 2018-2019.
+The County has 28 departments, agencies, and special districts, and employs over 4,000 regular employees with an annual budget of approximately $1.78 billion for fiscal year 2019-2020.

 Any combination of training, education, and experience that is equivalent to the employment standard listed above and that provides the required knowledge and abilities.Education: